psychemedia/eurydice-resources/resources/sea_trial_shenanigans.md

 All will agree, likewise, that whatever tends to " throw " the weather bow " up to windward," has the same tendency as regards "the entire ship ;" it being proverbial tbat, " where the head is, the body will not be far behind," unless the ship should have the mishap to come in two, and its dissevered portions should start, each on its own account!
 Lieut.
 S. is of course aware that in the case of the " Symondian " ships (the *sharpest*, and we really think, taken as a whole, the most *weatherly* class of ships in existence) being " brought down " generally ruins them ; and the lighter they are the better.
 The reasons are obvious, on an examination of their form.
 All will concur in what he says as to the importance of *light* draught : but on this we cannot now enter.

 With very much that Lieut.
 S. doubtlessly has to say, we suspect that we should agree ; and his letter was an interesting one.
 What we protest against is, *not his theory*, but the assumption that it is proved or supported, by the recent trials of the Eurydice.
 Whether his theory be correct is quite a separate question.

 ---

+TEXT

+## Sea-Trial One-Upmanship

+A report in January, 1844, regarding the performance of another ship, the Sealark, which mentions the Eurydice in passing, suggests that the "team bosses" were accustomed to talking down the performance of their rivals!

+---
 https://www.britishnewspaperarchive.co.uk/viewer/bl/0001681/18440113/023/0006